 So what does this have to do with healthcare leadership?
 More than you might think.

 If you are in leadership, helping your team stay engaged and inspired requires that you continually seek opportunities for renewal and re-commitment.
 Think about it.
 There is a natural rhythm to renewal in a child’s life as he enters a new academic school year.
-But once we grow up and move into the work world, we lose that natural rhythm, so you may need to seek out opportunities to re-engage.
+But once we grow up and move into the work world, we lose that natural rhythm.
+You may need to seek out opportunities to re-engage.

 Where are the opportunities to create a cycle of renewal in your department or organization?
 It might just cycle around the quarterly reports and dashboards.
 If you simply post new data and expect your team to passively read the content with an eye on improvement, you are missing an opportunity for a cyclic renewal and re-commitment to shared goals.

 The next time your quarterly data arrives, don’t just post it and leave it.
-Make the numbers come to life and help each individual connect to purpose by sharing a story about a patient they served or a team that is contributing to improvements.
+Make the numbers come to life.
+Help each individual connect to purpose by sharing a story about a patient they served.
+Or share a story of a team that is contributing to improvements.
 Ask for ideas and generate discussion.
 Challenge the team to embrace one new change that will improve the customer experience.
 Find things to celebrate.

 When you demonstrate a renewed commitment to service excellence, you are sending a strong message that the commitment is ongoing and, hopefully, contagious.
 And who knows what flashes of brilliance may appear if you throw in some freshly sharpened pencils and brand-new spiral notebooks.